Updated May 9, 2025

 KEY TAKEAWAYS

-• The frequency and severity of cyberattacks are rising dramatically.
-Last year, the number of global incidents reported to the FBI’s Internet Crime Complaint center increased by 128% relative to 2018 levels.1
+- The frequency and severity of cyberattacks are rising dramatically.
+The number of global incidents reported to the FBI’s Internet Crime Complaint center increased by 150% from 2018 to 2023.1

-• The annual cost of cyberattacks is expected to reach $10.5 trillion by 2025.2 As a result, we think cybersecurity companies have the potential to experience consistent outsized revenue growth, even in an economic downturn.
+- The annual cost of cyberattacks is rising, with a global average cost of a data breach reaching $4.9 million in 2024, a 10% increase over the previous year and the highest total ever.2 As a result, we think cybersecurity companies have the potential to experience consistent outsized revenue growth, even in an economic downturn.

 EVOLVING THREATS COULD BE A BOON FOR CYBERSECURITY INVESTMENTS

-• Ransomware attacks block access to data and/or publish it unless a ransom is paid.
+- Ransomware attacks block access to data and/or publish it unless a ransom is paid.
 These attacks are getting increasingly sophisticated, not only demanding ransom from organizations, but also from employees and customers, in what is called triple extortion.
-In 2021, the world’s largest meat supplier was forced to pay $11 million in ransom, the result of just one attack.4
+In 2024, Change Healthcare was victim to a ransomware attack in which hundreds of U.S. pharmacies & clinics were paralyzed and resulted in a $75 million ransom as the result of just one attack.4

-Notably and often overlooked, hardware cybersecurity solutions are essential to fending off attacks.
+Often overlooked, hardware cybersecurity solutions are essential to fending off attacks.
 While today’s digitalization means much of computing occurs in the cloud, most of our digital activity starts and ends with hardware, from data centers and servers to the computers we use to access them.
 Protecting these endpoints requires building security features into their design and complementing them with dedicated hardware security products.
 To this end, biometric scanners are becoming an important hardware tool used to improve access security.
-The global biometric system market is expected to grow from $44.36 billion to $90.39billion by 2028, at a compound annual growth rate (CAGR) of 15.30%.6
+The global biometric system market, valued at $39 billion in 2023, is projected to grow at a compound annual growth rate (CAGR) of 15.3%, reaching an estimated $140 billion by 2032.6

 Global cybersecurity spending continues to grow as heightened digitalization presents new targets for cybercriminals